mariuszmspace/my-links/README.md

 * [Google Advanced Operators for Web Search](https://sites.google.com/site/gwebsearcheducation/advanced-operators) - Search modifiers for more accurate results, by Google -- `collection`
 * [GoodRX](https://www.goodrx.com) - Coupons for prescriptions, vaccines, and more, can be used pre-deductible, USA-centric -- `ez savings`
 * [gosu](https://github.com/tianon/gosu) - Simple Go-based setuid+setgid+setgroups+exec for stepping down privs, use me to avoid weird su and sudo TTY bugs -- `Golang`
+* [Highlight This](https://chrome.google.com/webstore/detail/highlight-this-finds-and/fgmbnmjmbjenlhbefngfibmjkpbcljaj) - Multi-highlight, regex, all data local, tons of features -- `Chrome`
 * [Homomorphic Encryption](https://en.m.wikipedia.org/wiki/Homomorphic_encryption) - Allows data to be encrypted and out-sourced to 3rd parties for processing, all while encrypted (or remove HIPAA barriers) -- `article`
 * [HTTPS Everywhere](https://www.eff.org/https-everywhere) - Uses client-side tricks to force misconfigured sites to use HTTPS all the time, by the EFF (donate) -- `Firefox` `Chrome`
 * [Huginn](https://github.com/cantino/huginn) - Build agents that perform automated tasks/workflows for you online or locally, like IFTTT -- `Ruby`
+* [ICANN Domain Lookup](https://lookup.icann.org/) - Use this when searching for a domain to buy because they cannot use your searches to jack up the price -- `in-browser`
 * [inxi](https://github.com/smxi/inxi) - "a full featured system information script" (hardware info, etc) -- `shell`
 * [IPTV](https://github.com/iptv-org/iptv) - Collection of 8000+ publicly available IPTV channels from all over the world -- screw off Bundesliga -- `collection`
 * [Library Extension](https://www.libraryextension.com/) - Browser extension that shows you which Amazon books are available free at your local libraries, please donate -- `closed source`